Create a sweet accordion album for Mother’s Day using scrapbook paper and chip board! A fun gift and keepsake that can be displayed all year!

 Below is the tutorial for these cute little albums and the free patterns.
 I’ve been having a blast crafting with all these beautiful floral papers!
 I really hope we have a nice, sunny Mother’s Day weekend!
 As I’m writing this, it is pouring out – at least our plants outside are getting a nice watering! :)

 Supplies Needed for DIY Accordion Photo Album

-- Free printable pattern: located at the end of this post
+- Free PDF pattern and SVG Cut file: Links located at the end of this post

 - Decorative paper – I used three different patterns